Let's take a look at what you can do to ensure your website is well structured and easy to navigate.

 - Try to use keywords in the titles which are searched for on the Search Engines.
 This gives you a little more ‘juice’ when it comes to your search engine ranking.

 - Avoid having a deep and complex site with many levels.
 Research indicates that visitors like to be within three clicks of the information they are searching for.
-If there is no way round it keep the structure as logical as possible so the visitor can easily navigate to the target page.
+If there is no way around it keep the structure as logical as possible so the visitor can easily navigate to the target page.

 - Don’t worry too much if you don’t get it finalised as your CMS should give you the ability to add/edit/delete pages and entire sections/branches of your structure.
 (Although getting this as close to right now will make the future processes go more smoothly.)